Soccer-Apologetic Embolo gives Swiss narrow win over Cameroon - NewsBreak

 Related

-What TV channel is Brazil vs Switzerland on?
-Kick-off time and where to watch World Cup 2022 fixture
+Brazil vs Switzerland prediction: How will World Cup 2022 fixture play out today?

-Brazil will hope to make it two wins out of two ast they continue their World Cup campaign against Switzerland today.The Selecao dominated Serbia in their opening match but Richarlison produced the breakthrough moment with two second-half goals, including a stunning overhead kick.Neymar has been ruled out of the remainder of the group stages because of an ankle injury, but Tite has an abundance of options to replace him.Switzerland defeated Cameroon 1-0 in their opening match thanks to a winner from Breel Embolo.
-Victory here could earn qualification for the last 16, depending on results elsewhere in Group F.Here’s...
+Brazil take on Switzerland in Group F of the World Cup in a meeting of two teams who kicked off the tournament with opening wins.Brazil underlined their tournament credentials as Richarlison starred in their 2-0 win over Serbia, with the Tottenham forward scoring a brilliant overhead kick.Switzerland will be underdogs against the Selecao but can approach the match without needing to win following their opening victory against Cameroon.Depending on results elsewhere, with Serbia taking on Cameroon earlier in the day in Group F, a win for either Brazil or Switzerland would book their place in the last 16.Here’s everything...

+No Neymar, no problem with Brazil’s ‘gift’ primed to ‘steal’ the show

 Comments / 0